smallstep/certificates/docs/provisioners.md

 * `instanceAge` (optional): the maximum age of an instance to grant a certificate.
 The instance age is a string using the duration format.

+* `iidRoots` (optional): the path to one or more public certificates in PEM format used to validate the signature of the instance identity document.

 * `claims` (optional): overwrites the default claims set in the authority, see the [top](#provisioners) section for all the options.